rogerkibbe/bixby_bart_commuter/README.md

 # bixby_bart_commuter
 Sample Bixby Capsule - BART Commuter Schedule

 Sample Capsule for Bixby.
-See article at [TO BE PUBLISHED] for more information
+See article on VoiceBot - https://voicebot.ai/2018/12/15/how-to-build-a-samsung-bixby-capsule/ for more information

 Insructions:
 1) Download and unzip